 The Texas Institute for Occupational Safety and Health (TIOSH®

-) is the occupational and environmental medicine program of UTHSCT.
+) is the occupational and environmental medicine program of HSC.
 TIOSH®

 was created to offer a total program concept to assist companies and their employees in meeting the goal of a safer and healthier workplace, and by design, maintains the Health Center’s three-pronged mission to provide patient care and to conduct education and research.
 Learn More Here